MARTIN-339/alx-low_level_programming/0x02-functions_nested_loops/README.md

-functions and nested loop in c language
+more functions and nested loops in c language